HNC has been archived

 Further discussion on the HNC archive took place in the following GitHub issue:

-Here we will introduce some key points from the content.
+Here we will introduce the main points of the content.

-- At the SIG Auth meeting on February 26, 2025, it was officially decided to archive the HNC project.
+• At the SIG Auth meeting held on February 26, 2025, it was officially decided to archive the HNC project.

-- The main reasons are a lack of maintainers and few adoption cases.
+• The main reasons are a lack of maintainers and a lack of adoption.

-- To be included in the core, it would have had to be an order of magnitude more prevalent than it is now.
+• To be included in the core, it had to be orders of magnitude more widespread than it is now.

-However, there is a possibility that it may be restarted as an unofficial fork or a separate project by volunteers, so we should continue to keep an eye on it.
+However, there is a possibility that it may be restarted as an unofficial fork or a separate project by volunteers, so please continue to keep an eye on it.

-However, there is another problem with HNC this time.
+However, there is another issue with HNC this time.

 Google Container Registry